TheElectronWill/night-config/README.md

 # Project management
 NightConfig is managed with gradle.
 It is divided in several modules, the "core" module plus one module per supported format of configuration.

-The project isn't available in a big repository (like Maven central) yet.
-You can use [jitpack](https://jitpack.io/#TheElectronWill/Night-Config) to build it from github more easily.
+The project is available on [jitpack](https://jitpack.io/#TheElectronWill/Night-Config).

 The repository has two branches:
 - [stable-1.x](https://github.com/TheElectronWill/Night-Config/tree/stable-1.x) contains the